johnnyawesome/LogisticMap/README.md

 Chaos!
 Deterministic chaos!

-The [Logistic Map](https://en.wikipedia.org/wiki/Logistic_map), which is a Bifurcation Diagram, I wrote in P5JS.
+The [Logistic Map](https://en.wikipedia.org/wiki/Logistic_map), which is a Bifurcation Diagram, written in P5JS.

 Adjust the starting-values of "r" with an interactive slider!